michael-kricheldorf/flare-forecast.github.io-wiki/Manage-Files-on-S3-Using-RClone.md

 3- storage> s3
 4- provider> Minio
 5- env_auth> (Leave it blank and hit enter.)
-6- access_key_id> (Enter the access key you should already have for Jetstream storage on Minio.)
+6- access_key_id> (Enter the access key for Jetstream storage on Minio if you have.
+Leave blank for read-only access.)
-7- secret_access_key> (Enter the secret key you should already have for Jetstream storage on Minio.)
+7- secret_access_key> (Enter the secret key for Jetstream storage on Minio if you have.
+Leave blank for read-only access.)
 8- region> (Leave it blank and hit enter.)
 9- endpoint> https://tacc.jetstream-cloud.org:8080
 10- location_constraint> (Leave it blank and hit enter.)